Your search did not match any results.

 Yes,database links are fully supported in ADB.

-For serverless ADB deployments the target database must be configured to use TCP/IP with SSL (TCPS) authentication.
-ATP Dedicated does not support TCP/IP with SSL (TCPS) encrypted connections for DB Links.
+For Shared Infrastructure ADB deployments the target database must be configured to use TCP/IP with SSL (TCPS) authentication.
+ATP Dedicated Infrastructure does not support TCP/IP with SSL (TCPS) encrypted connections for DB Links.

 Yes, directory objects are supported within ADB.
 This makes it even easier to migrate existing applications to ADB.